 When you launch an instance in EC2-Classic or a default subnet, we allocate a public IP address for the instance.
 Public IP addresses are reachable from the Internet.
 A public IP address is associated with an instance until it is stopped or terminated.
 If you require a persistent public IP address that can be assigned to and removed from instances as necessary, use an Elastic IP address.
 For more information, see Elastic IP Addresses (EIP) (p.
-438).
+443).

-We don't allocate a public IP address for an instance that you launch in a nondefault subnet.
-Therefore, if you want an instance in a nondefault subnet to communicate with the Internet, you must associate an Elastic IP address with the primary or any secondary private IP address assigned to the network interface for the instance.
+We don't automatically allocate a public IP address for an instance that you launch in a nondefault subnet.
+Therefore, if you want an instance in a nondefault subnet to communicate with the Internet, you must either enable the public IP addressing feature during launch, or associate an Elastic IP address with the primary or any secondary private IP address assigned to the network interface for the instance.